flet-dev/website/docs/guides/python/theming.md

 sidebar_label: Theming
 ---

-Defines the configuration of the overall visual Theme.
+Defines the configuration of the visual Theme.

-The MaterialApp theme property can be used to configure the appearance of the entire app.
+- `page.theme` or `page.dark_theme` properties can be used to configure the appearance of the entire app in light and dark theme modes respectively.

 :::note
 Read this [note about system fonts](/docs/controls/text#using-system-fonts) if you like to use them in `font_family` of your theme.